How to Write a LinkedIn Summary That Recruiters Actually Read

 The two most common versions: blank, or a formal third-person biography that reads like a company press release.
 "Jane is an experienced marketing professional with over 8 years of experience in digital strategy..."
 Nobody talks like that.
 Nobody wants to read it.

 LinkedIn's About section is the one place on your profile with no rigid format.
-It's your chance to sound like a person.
-Most candidates waste it.
+It's your chance to sound like a person, and most candidates waste it by defaulting to corporate-speak.

 Write in first person, always

 Write "I" not "She" or your name.
-First person is more direct, more human, and more credible.
-When someone reads your profile, they want to hear from you — not a bio about you.
+First person is more direct, more human, and more credible, and it makes a real difference when someone is deciding whether to read on or click away.

 The tone should match how you'd introduce yourself at a professional event where you actually like the people you're meeting.
 Not stiff.
-Not casual to the point of being unprofessional.
+Not so casual it reads unprofessional.
 Just direct and real.

 The structure that works

-Keep it to 3 to 5 short paragraphs.
+Three to five short paragraphs: that's the target.
 Open with one clear sentence about what you do and what you're good at.
 Then add one or two sentences on your background or area of focus.
 Then a line or two about what you're working on or looking for.
-Close with something human — a line about how you work, what you care about, or how to reach you.
+Close with something human: how you work, what you care about, or how to reach you.

-That's it.
 Under 200 words usually works better than over it.
+Short enough to get read, specific enough to stick.

 The first two lines matter most

 LinkedIn collapses your summary after two lines.
-Most people never click "see more."
-That means your first sentence has to do heavy lifting.
-Don't open with your job title or how many years of experience you have.
+Most people never click "see more," so don't waste them on your job title or years of experience.
 Open with something that answers: "Why would someone want to keep reading?"

 Keywords that help you get found

 If you're a data analyst, "SQL," "Python," "Tableau," and "business intelligence" should probably appear somewhere in your profile.
-If they're missing, you won't show up when a recruiter searches for them.
+If they're missing, you won't show up when a recruiter searches for them, and that's the honest answer.

 End with a call to action